 Bolivia is a Latin American country in central South America.
 It has a variety of terrains spanning from Andes Mountains, Atacama Desert, and the lush green Amazon Basin.
 Bolivia has a lot to offer to people who opt to explore this adventurous country.
 But, before planning any trip, it’s always good to know a thing or two about the places you want to explore.
-For your convenience, we have collaborated all the places that are worth visiting in Bolivia.
-You should definitely visit them on your trip without wasting any of your precious time.
+For your convenience, we have listed some of the places that are worth visiting in Bolivia.
+You should visit them on your trip without wasting any of your precious time.

 Here are some of our top picks for you to consider visiting while vacationing in Bolivia: